OsmanMalik/tucker-tensorsketch/README.md

 ## Author contact information
 Please feel free to contact me at any time if you have any questions or would like to provide feedback on this code or on our paper.
 I can be reached at osman.malik@colorado.edu.

+## Licenses
+This code uses the implementation of randomized SVD by Antoine Liutkus, which is available on MathWorks File Exchange.
+The license of that software is available in its original form in tucker-tensorsketch\help_functions\rsvd.

+All other code in this project fall under the license in the root of this project.